jlgalarza3/PicoyPlaca-StackBuilders-Exercise/README.md

 ### 6. Install Dependencies

 > Only the jest dependency will be installed for unit testing.
-> Only prompt-sync dependency will be installed for
+> Only prompt-sync dependency will be installed to request data

 ```
 npm install